GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 [Mender](https://mender.io/) is an open source remote update manager for embedded Linux devices.
 The aim of the project is to help secure connected devices by providing a robust and easy software update process.

-Some of the key features of Mender include
+Some of the key features of Mender include:

 * OTA update server and client
 * Full system image update
 * Symmetric A/B image update client
 * Bootloader support: U-Boot and GRUB
 * Volume formats: MBR and UEFI partitions
-* Update commit and roll-back
+* Update commit and rollback
 * Build system: Yocto Project (meta-mender)
 * Remote features: deployment server, build artifact management, device management console

 More information on Mender can be found [here](https://mender.io/what-is-mender).

-### Mender Components
+### Mender components

-* **Mender management server** - Mender Management Server, which is the central point for deploying updates to a population of devices.
+* **Mender management server** - Mender Management Server is the central point for deploying updates to a population of devices.
 Among other things, it monitors the current software version that is installed on each device and schedules the rollout of new releases.

-* **Mender build system** - Software build system generates a new version of software for a device.
+* **Mender build system** - The software build system generates a new version of software for a device.
 The software build system is a standard component, such as the Yocto Project.
 It creates build artifacts in the format required by the target device.
 There will be different build artifacts for each type of device being managed.

-* **Mender Client -** Each device runs a copy of the Mender update client, which polls the Management Server from time to time to report its status and to discover if there is a software update waiting.
+* **Mender client -** Each device runs a copy of the Mender update client, which polls the Management Server from time to time to report its status and to discover if there is a software update waiting.
 If there is, the update client downloads and installs it.

-### Mender on GCP - High Level Architecture Diagram:
+### Mender on GCP - high level architecture diagram

-The following architecture diagram provides a high level overview of the various components on GCP to enable OTA updates with Mender and Google Cloud IOT Core
+The following architecture diagram provides a high level overview of the various components on GCP to enable OTA updates with Mender and Google Cloud IOT Core:

 ![image alt text](images/Mender-on0.png)

 ## Setting up Mender Server on GCE

-### Mender Management Server Deployment Options
+### Mender Management Server deployment options

-There are several options for successfully setting up Mender services with Google Cloud Platform (GCP), this tutorial will use a minimally configured Mender Management Production Server to test the end to end workflow:
+There are several options for successfully setting up Mender services with Google Cloud Platform (GCP), this tutorial will use a minimally configured Mender Management Production Server to test the end-to-end workflow:

-* [Mender Management Demo Server](https://docs.mender.io/getting-started/create-a-test-environment) - For quickly testing the Mender server, Mender provides a  pre-built demo version that does not take into account production-grade issues like security and scalability
+* [Mender Management Demo Server](https://docs.mender.io/getting-started/create-a-test-environment) - For quickly testing the Mender server, Mender provides a  pre-built demo version that does not take into account production-grade issues like security and scalability.

-* [Mender Management Production Server](https://docs.mender.io/administration/production-installation) - Mender Server for production environments, and includes security and reliability aspects of Mender production installations.
+* [Mender Management Production Server](https://docs.mender.io/administration/production-installation) - Mender Server for production environments includes security and reliability aspects of Mender production installations.

-* [Hosted Mender Service](https://mender.io/signup)  - Hosted Mender is a secure management service so you don't have to spend time maintaining security, certificates, uptime, upgrades and compatibility of the Mender server.
+* [Hosted Mender Service](https://mender.io/signup)  - Hosted Mender is a secure management service, so you don't have to spend time maintaining security, certificates, uptime, upgrades and compatibility of the Mender server.
 Simply point your Mender clients to the Hosted Mender service.

 ### Preparing the project and shell environment

-Mender Management server requirements from Mender are outlined [here](https://docs.mender.io/getting-started/requirements) and we will be using the base instructions as documented for setting up a production environment and deploy on Google Cloud Platform, however this is minimally configured and not suited for actual production use.
+Mender Management server requirements from Mender are outlined [here](https://docs.mender.io/getting-started/requirements).
+We will be using the base instructions as documented for setting up a production environment and deploying on Google Cloud Platform.
+However, this is minimally configured and not suited for actual production use.

-Setup the [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart) environment (you will use several different shell environments)
+Set up the [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart) environment (you will use several different shell environments).

 Note: If you are *not* using Cloud Shell you will need to run these first in your local environment:

 ```
 gcloud auth login

-gcloud config set project MY-PROJECT # replace with the name of your project
+gcloud config set project [MY-PROJECT] # replace with the name of your project
 ```

-Enable some of the APIs we will be using, the compute API takes a minute or two to enable:
+Enable some of the APIs we will be using; the Compute API takes a minute or two to enable:
 ```
 gcloud services enable compute.googleapis.com cloudiot.googleapis.com pubsub.googleapis.com
 ```

-Open Firewall ports so that we can reach the Mender server once installed
+Open firewall ports so that we can reach the Mender server once installed:
 ```
 gcloud compute firewall-rules create mender-ota-443 --allow tcp:443
 gcloud compute firewall-rules create mender-ota-9000 --allow tcp:9000
 ```

-Set Environment Variables we will use in later commands:
+Set environment variables we will use in later commands:
 ```
 export FULL_PROJECT=$(gcloud config list project --format "value(core.project)")
 export PROJECT="$(echo $FULL_PROJECT | cut -f2 -d ':')"